-The FH Foundation is proud to announce our partnership with the CDC Foundation as an inaugural community partner in the “Alliance for Million Hearts Campaign.”
+the Family Heart Foundation is proud to announce our partnership with the CDC Foundation as an inaugural community partner in the “Alliance for Million Hearts Campaign.”
 The campaign is a new public-private coalition with the nation’s leading organizations and thought leaders to confront the nation’s leading cause of death – cardiovascular disease.

 The national campaign will focus on helping more people understand their personal risk for heart disease and stroke, believe in their power to change it and take steps that lower their risks.
-Amgen and Bayer are funders for the campaign; the FH Foundation and the National Association of Chronic Disease Directors (NACDD) have joined the Alliance as the first community partners.
+Amgen and Bayer are funders for the campaign; the Family Heart Foundation and the National Association of Chronic Disease Directors (NACDD) have joined the Alliance as the first community partners.

 Read the press release below for more information.